 Dating is different for us than it was for our parents.
 Not necessarily bad, but different.
 And it’s okay if you long for a dating world that you’ve never had — I know that I do.
 But it’s not you.
 It’s not even the other person you’re currently seeing or those you’ve dated in the past.
 It’s the dating world in which we live.

-Don’t give up, fellow dating disasters — that is, of course, if this is something you want.
+But, don’t give up, fellow dating disasters — that is, of course, if this is something you want.
 If it’s not, that’s more than okay.
 But if it is, don’t ever stop being who you are.
+Remember: there’s someone out there for everyone.